casdoor/casdoor-website/docs/integration/lua/apisix.md

 In the configuration of "authz-casdoor" plugin we can see four parameters.

 The first one is "callback_url".
 This is exactly the callback url in OAuth2.
-It should be emphasized that this callback url **must belong to the "uri" you specified for the route**, for example, in this example, http://localhost:9080/anything/callback obviously belong to "/anything/*".
+It should be emphasized that this callback url **must belong to the "uri" you specified for the route**, for example, in this example, http://localhost:9080/anything/callback obviously belongs to "/anything/*".
 Only by this way can the visit toward callback_url can be intercepted and utilized by the plugin(so that the plugin can get the code and state in Oauth2).
 The logic of callback_url is implemented completely by the plugin so that there is no need to modify the server to implement this callback.

 The second parameter "endpoint_addr" is obviously the url of Casdoor.
 The third and fourth parameters are "client_id" and "client_secret", which you can acquire from Casdoor when you register an app.